drosenzweig2024/QuestionGame/WrittenResponse.md

 ### 3a ii.

-The project displays the question in which then the user answers and depending on the user's answer they recieve a response.
+The project displays the question in which the user answers and depending on the user's answer they receive a response.

 ### 3a iii.

-The input is yes or no and the output is a random response
+The user uses the keyboard to enter an input and the program displays an output as a response to the input

 ## 3b